oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 ### Creating the Elasticsearch index

-With the Elastic Cloud credentials in place, create an **elastic-client.js** file where you’ll initialize the Elasticsearch Node.js client:
+With the Elastic Cloud credentials in place, create an **elastic-client.js** file where you'll initialize the Elasticsearch Node.js client:

 ```javascript
 // backend/elastic-client.js